 Our Latest News on Rodent Biology is posted below:

 Note: The E2M2C™ program’s focus is on what we refer to as EcoSystem Forensics.
-Though rodent control is only one of several projects that fall under the E2M2C™ umbrella, it remains the most crucial project of all, because rodent control is so important for human health and safety.
-Ironically, besides being perhaps the number one pest-related threat to human health, the importance of effective rodent control continues to be underestimated by federal, state, and local governments.
+Though rodent control is only one of several projects that fall under the E2M2C™ umbrella, it remains the most crucial.
+Of all pests affecting mankind, commensal rodents pose the greatest known threat to human health and safety.
+Thus, their control has a crucial impact on our well-being.
+Yet besides being our number one pest-related threat, the importance of effective rodent control continues to be underestimated by home and business owners, as well as by federal, state, and local governments.
 Further, because rodent biology is thought to be a “settled science” academia and the pest management community have neglected needed research into the behavior of commensal rodents.
-The E2M2C™ program is dedicated to correcting this deficit, and is making great strides in that direction.
+The E2M2C™ program is dedicated to correcting these deficits, and continues to make great strides in that direction.

 IMPORTANT NOTICE